DA0-DA0/pfpk/README.md

 ### `GET /:publicKey`

-`publicKey` is the hexadecimal representation of a public key in the Cosmos.
+`publicKey` is the hexadecimal representation of a secp256k1 public key used in the Cosmos.

+You can also use the bech32 hash or address to query for the profile:

+- `GET /bech32/:bech32Hash`
+- `GET /address/:bech32Address`

 The returned type is: